S2FGL: Spatial Spectral Federated Graph Learning: Methodology

 \subsection{Motivation}

-Signal propagation over graph structures fundamentally shapes the signal transmission paradigm in GNNs.
-Therefore, rather than focusing solely on challenges arising from static graph structures in FGL, as prior works have done, it is crucial to consider the dynamics of signal propagation.
-Specifically, the spatial domain governs the explicit transmission of signals between connected nodes, while the spectral domain captures signal passing across different frequency components.
-Accordingly, we empirically validate the presence of two major challenges: \textbf{label signal disruption} and \textbf{spectral client drifts}, from both the spatial and spectral perspectives.
+Signal propagation over graph structures fundamentally shapes the signal transmission paradigm of GNNs.
+Therefore, rather than focusing solely on challenges arising from static graph structures in subgraph-FL, it is crucial to consider the dynamics of signal propagation.
+Correspondingly, we conduct our analysis from both the spatial and spectral domains from the perspective of the graph signal.
+Specifically, the spatial domain governs the explicit passing of signals between connected nodes, while the spectral domain captures signal diffusion across different frequencies.
+Accordingly, we empirically validate the presence of two major challenges from the spatial and spectral perspectives: \textbf{label signal disruption} and \textbf{spectral client drift}.
+These phenomena respectively pose challenges of \textbf{poor semantic knowledge} and \textbf{spectral client drift}, which severely constrain the potential of subgraph-FL collaboration.